ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 802.1x ensures that only appropriate users or devices can connect to a protected network and that data is secure at the radio transmission level.
 The Single Sign-On (SSO) feature executes Layer 2 network authentication at the appropriate time given the network security configuration, integrating with the user's Windows logon experience.

-Table 83 Networking Design Decisions for all agencies and implementation types.
+Networking Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---